Azure/azure-iot-sdk-csharp/device/doc/devbox_setup.md

 There are ways you can build the C# SDK (along with samples).
 You can either build using command line or you can build using VS 2015 IDE

 ### Option 1:  Build using command line

+This requires Powershell script execution enabled on your system.
+See http://go.microsoft.com/fwlink/?LinkID=135170 for more information.

 1. Open a Developer Command Prompt for VS2015.
 2. Go to scripts folder located at **csharp\\device\\build**.
 Run the build script `build` which will build the SDK and the samples using default option.